angular/material-start/README.md

 ## Summary

-With only eight (8) Tutorial Steps and a few minutes of work, we have quickly created a functional Angular Material application that is beautiful, responsive, theme'ed, accessible, and easily maintained.
+With only seven (7) Tutorial Steps and a few minutes of work, we have quickly created a functional Angular Material application that is beautiful, responsive, theme'ed, accessible, and easily maintained.

 Imagine doing this without Angular Material!